university-of-york/research-it-documentation/README.md

 ## Development

-Clone the repo, install `sphinx` through
+There isn't a development server that auto-builds bundled with Sphinx.
+Create a new branch and make your changes.
+When your changes are ready to be deployed, submit a PR and request approval.
+Upon a merge the site is built and deployed to an S3 bucket and the CloudFlare cache is invalidated through GitHub actions.

+### Quickstart

+To clone the repo, create a Python virtual environment and activate it.
+Install the required packages and build the site.

+    git clone git@github.com:university-of-york/research-it-documentation.git
+    cd research-it-documentation/
+    python3 -m venv .venv
+    source .venv/bin/activate
-`pip install sphinx sphinx-rtd-theme`
+    python3 -m pip install sphinx-rtd-theme sphinx
+    sphinx-build -b html docs/source site/ -a

+Then simply open the built `site/index.html` in your browser.

-**Compile the web pages**
+**Compile all the web pages**

+`sphinx-build -b html docs/source site/ -a`

+Remove the `-a` option to only compile changes.

+**Check links are valid**

-`sphinx-build -b html docs/source site/`
+`sphinx-build -b linkcheck docs/source site/`

 **View the website**

 Open `site/index.html` in a web browser.

-**Check links are valid**

-`sphinx-build -b linkcheck docs/source site/`

-There isn't a development server that auto-builds bundled with Sphinx.
-When your changes are ready to be deployed, submit a PR and request approval.

-**Replacement**
+**Replacements**

 The `docs/source/replacements.py` file contains a dictionary of replacement words to use throughout the docs.
 For exmaple, all the module versions to load in the jobscript examples.
 This makes it simple to update that part of the docs in the future.